bittercas/Movies-App-React/README.md

 # 🎬 React Movie Finder App
 ![App Screenshot](public/ui.png)

 This is a movie search web application built with **React** as part of a course project.
 It integrates with the **TMDb API** to fetch and display movie data, and uses **Appwrite** to store and track trending searches.
+I am currently working on the back-end side of the application, that will be developed with technologies such as Node with Express and a non-relational database.
+You can find the updates here as well.

 ## 🚀 Features